nanoporetech/dorado/README.md

 #### Quick Start

-To produce a polished assembly the following two inputs are needed:
-- Draft sequence to polish
-- Reads aligned to that draft in BAM format

 ```
 dorado polish <aligned_reads> <draft> > polished_assembly.fasta
 ```

-where `<aligned_reads>` is a BAM of reads aligned to a draft by dorado aligner and `<draft>` is a FASTA or FASTQ file containing the draft assembly.
+In the above example, `<aligned_reads>` is a BAM of reads aligned to a draft by `dorado aligner` and `<draft>` is a FASTA or FASTQ file containing the draft assembly.
 The draft can be uncompressed or compressed with `bgzip`.

 By default, `polish` queries the BAM and selects the best model for the basecalled reads.